ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Nominations must include the completed nomination form accompanied by the following supporting documents:

-The principal sponsor has the responsibility of (a) securing the required letters of recommendations from the other two co-sponsors, (b) assembling the nomination package, and (c) submitting it to the Chair of the MCD Honors and Awards Committee, along with his or her own recommendation of the nominee by the deadline indicated in the call for nominations announcement.
+The principal sponsor has the responsibility of (a) securing the required letters of recommendations from the other three co-sponsors, (b) assembling the nomination package, and (c) submitting it to the Chair of the MCD Honors and Awards Committee, along with their own recommendation of the nominee by the deadline indicated in the call for nominations announcement.

 Evidence of the candidate's service contribution shall be submitted in the form of written recommendations from the sponsors and others as appropriate.
 Written recommendations should specify the candidate's substantial contributions in leadership, governance, standards, benchmarking, program and/or other developmental activities of the MCD over a prolonged period of time, to the degree meriting consideration for the MCD Distinguished Service Award.